 A non-perpetrating caregiver or facility administrator is aware that physical abuse has been alleged AND demonstrates the ability to prevent the alleged perpetrator from having access to the child.
-The non-perpetrating caregiver or facility administrator will not pressure the child to change his/her statement and will obtain or has obtained medical treatment for the child as needed.
+The non-perpetrating caregiver or facility administrator will not pressure the child to change their statement and will obtain or has obtained medical treatment for the child as needed.

-Child is vulnerable or fearful.
+Child is vulnerable or fearful

-- A child is vulnerable if, due to age, developmental status, or physical disability, he/she is unable to protect him/herself and/or will not be seen within the next week by other adults who would report concerns (e.g., school personnel). - The child expresses credible fear of going/remaining home.
+- A child is vulnerable if, due to age, developmental status, or physical disability, they are unable to protect themself and/or will not be seen within the next week by other adults who would report concerns (e.g., school personnel). - The child expresses credible fear of going/remaining home.

-There is prior history of physical abuse by this caregiver (in-home only).
+There is prior history of physical abuse by this caregiver (in-home only)